 Server Errors (5XX)

-The 502 error message represents a communication problem between two servers.
-It occurs when the client connects to a server acting as a gateway or a proxy that needs to access an upstream server that provides additional service to it.
-The other server is located higher in the server hierarchy.
-It can be for example an Apache web server that’s accessed by a proxy server, or the name server of a large internet service provider that’s accessed by a local name server.
+The 502 error occurs due to communication issues between two servers.
+It happens when the client connects to a server acting as a gateway or proxy, which then tries to access an upstream server for additional services.
+An example is an Apache server accessed by a proxy server, or a large ISP’s name server accessed by a local name server.

-When you encounter the Bad Gateway error page the server receives an invalid response from an upstream server.
+Encountering a Bad Gateway error means the server received an invalid response from an upstream server.